laroche/tastyworks-pnl/README.md

 to hardcode into the source code if it is an individual stock or some ETF/fond.
 You can use the __--assume-individual-stock__ option to assume individual stock for all unknown symbols.

-Currency gains are only summed up within the first year and if no credit is paid back, otherwise they are tax free.
-Also if dividents or credit is received or account fees are paid.
+All currency gains are classified as either tax-free or they need to go into the 'Anlage SO' within a private German tax statement.
-(They need to go into 'Anlage SO' within a private German tax statement.)
+Currency gains are computed via FIFO as with other assets.
+They are tax free if hold more than one year or if credit is paid back (negative cash balance).
+They are also tax free for dividends, credit payments and sold options as well as account fees.

 The option __--debug-fifo__ gives details on the FIFO workings.
 Be aware that pnl data is the cummulative sum, not the real local change.
 (Bug in the output!)